paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 ### Overriding component styles

-You can override styles in other components assuming that a component exposes an attribute that's bound to `className`.
+You can override styles in other components assuming that a component exposes an attribute that's bound to `class`.

 **Syntax**: